vaferreiQMT/QuEST/docs/compile.md

 ```

 <!-- @todo the below link fails in Doxygen; it's too stupid to recognise the section ref -->
-No other changes are necessary, nor does cuQuantum affect <a href="#compile_multi-gpu">hybridising</a> GPU acceleration and distribution.
+No other changes are necessary, nor does cuQuantum affect [hybridising](#compile_multi-gpu) GPU acceleration and distribution.
 Launching the executable is the same as in the above section.
 See [`launch.md`](launch.md#gpu-acceleration).